 After a hectic day, business travelers need a comfortable stay to unwind and relax.
 They also require privacy and personal space, so a separate room is preferable.
 Ideally, the hotel should be located near the workplace and restaurants.
 The room should have high-quality mattresses and beds and adequate lighting in the rooms and bathrooms.
 In addition, the room should be sanitized to safeguard travelers’ health.

 When it comes to business travel, high-speed internet should be a top priority for hotels to provide, as many business travelers rely on it to work online and attend meetings virtually.
 Furthermore, hotels should provide quick room service and round-the-clock assistance.
 A quick and easy check-in/check-out process is also key, so guests don’t have to spend extra time at the hotel after a long flight.

 Moreover, the hotel should provide advanced security for all its guests.
-Other services that would be beneficial for business travelers include concierge, chauffeur, and business facilities such as designated workspace.
+Other business traveler services that would be beneficial for business travelers include concierge, chauffeur, and business facilities such as designated workspace.

 Business travelers want to book non-stop flights or the ones that take the least amount of time to avoid exhaustion from multiple layovers.
 They also want their flight to arrive at a convenient time and not in the middle of the night.
 This is important, especially for women travelers, for whom it might be a concern of safety.